 Beyond the horror, however, the book’s most remarkable achievement is its heart-piercing depiction of a young man’s struggle to make the transition from survival to life, moving from a Swedish “aliens’ camp” to the “Place” he attempts to “make his own”.
 “The Place”, “the Project”, “the Child”, “the Name” and “the Language” acquire universal significance.
 Göran is given the most common Swedish boy’s name to make sure he will fit in.
 But David, who hones his Swedish by reading Strindberg after shifts at the lorry factory, and designs a car luggage rack – the “Piccolo”, which has echoes of the Auschwitz “Pikolo” in Primo Levi’s masterpiece – nonetheless remains trapped in an assembly-line job that crushes his spirit.
 He will ultimately be enveloped by the shadows of the past.

 Rosenberg berates his younger self, “the Child”, for failing to grasp that “he cannot make the Place his own if he doesn’t know where he comes from”.
 That is the very thing the book explores and it does this in such an intensely moving way that it adds to our understanding of the duty and art of being human.

 Reviewed by Fiona Graham

-A BRIEF STOP ON THE ROAD TO AUSCHWITZ
+A BRIEF STOP ON THE ROAD FROM AUSCHWITZ

 Written by Göran Rosenberg